Corporate fundraising or support

 What’s more, it’s one of the best ways of creating a team-building culture whilst raising valuable funds.

 There’s no better way to build morale than to create an in-house challenge.
 Perhaps a race, football match, walk or other event that gets people working together in teams and competing against each other to raise money!
+For example, Jamie Boyd and his staff at the Today Team did a parachute jump raising funds for WDP.

 Take part in one of our events